-When you register for postgraduate studies in linguistics at Rhodes University, you will be required to choose some study modules.
+When you register for postgraduate studies in linguistics at Rhodes University, you will be required to choose some study modules in consultation with the department.
 Depending on your background and interests, you should carefully choose the modules that will consolidate your academic strengths, develop your weaknesses and provide you with the intellectual challenge that will carry you through your postgraduate studies.
 Although you won't be allocated a supervisor until after you've decided on your research area, you will have an advisor from the very beginning.
-This will be a member of staff who will be available to guide through the period of integration into the department, advise on practical matters and talk through the decisions you need to make.
-It is advisable that you choose your modules in close consultation with your advisor and/or supervisor.
+This will be a member of staff who will be available to guide you through the period of integration into the department, advise on practical matters and talk through the decisions you need to make.

-Most students will be present on campus for the whole year, although some MA and PhD students may be based off-campus following their initial year of coursework, while they are completing their theses.
+Most students will be present on campus for the whole year, although some MA and PhD students may be based off-campus.
 It is important to realise, however, that both on-campus and off-campus (distance) students are considered full-time students.
 The Rhodes University Linguistics Department generally does not accept part-time students except in exceptional circumstances.
 Whether you are on or off campus, it is your responsibility to maintain contact with your supervisor(s) and your lecturers.